Your Cross Border Accountant

 Summary

 Before applying for a U.S. Green Card, Canadian tax residents should consider the implications of U.S. tax residency, the need to file FBARs for foreign accounts, and the complexities introduced by the U.S.-Canada tax treaty.
-Consulting with a tax professional who specializes in cross-border taxation can help in planning and compliance.
+Consulting with a cross border accountant can help in planning and compliance.

 Client Testimonial: